IQSS/dataverse/doc/sphinx-guides/source/developers/testing.rst

 Measuring Coverage of Integration Tests
 ---------------------------------------

 Measuring the code coverage of integration tests with Jacoco requires several steps.
-In order to make these steps clear we'll use "/usr/local/payara5" as the Payara directory and "dataverse" as the Payara Unix user.
+In order to make these steps clear we'll use "/usr/local/payara6" as the Payara directory and "dataverse" as the Payara Unix user.

-Please note that this was tested under Glassfish 4 but it is hoped that the same steps will work with Payara 5.
+Please note that this was tested under Glassfish 4 but it is hoped that the same steps will work with Payara.

 Add jacocoagent.jar to Payara
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~